couldbejake/imsi/Stealthy capture of IMSI codes.md

+Title: The stealthy capture of an IMSI code from a mobile phone.
+Date: Aug 3, 2020
+Author: couldbejake

 Every SIM has an IMSI (International Mobile Subscriber Identity) - not to be confused with the IMEI, an IMSI is a 15 digit string of numbers.
 It can be use to identify a single SIM, and therefore in most situations a person.
 The IMSI is connected in the Mobile Provider's databases to your banking information, home address and more.
 A given IMSI for a SIM cannot change and stays the same throughout it's lifetime.

 Everyone in a nearby vicinity connects to a mobile tower, authenticating using their IMSI.
 If you could just collect those special 15 digits, you'd be a god.